(Carol Danvers) (Ms. Marvel "Year One" 1/3)

 - The damage suffered at Lubyanka was medically irreparable.
-Even with her amazing constitution, Carol Danvers would have remained, physically and psychologically, but a shadow of whom she was in her 20s.
+Even with her amazing constitution, Carol Danvers remained, physically and psychologically, but a shadow of whom she once was.

-- In our take, what the Psyche-Magnitron does is run a lengthy background process that repairs her mind and body.
-After years of this silent procedure, Carol has — without realising it — regained enough fortitude to become Ms. Marvel.
+- In our take, what the Psyche-Magnitron does is run a lengthy background process that repairs Carol’s mind and body.
+After years of this silent procedure, she unknowingly regains enough fortitude to become Ms. Marvel.

-- The process also employs a crutch of sorts – the artificial Ms. Marvel persona.
-This synthetic mentality is likely motivated by two reasons :
+- This slow process also employs a “crutch” – the artificial Ms. Marvel persona.
+This synthetic mentality fulfills two objectives :

 Further notes about this “trellis” framework